Thaksin Shinawatra: Police career

 Thaksin was a member of the 10th class of the Armed Forces Academies Preparatory School, and was then admitted to the Thai Police Cadet Academy.
 Graduating in 1973, he joined the Royal Thai Police.
 He received a master's degree in criminal justice from Eastern Kentucky University in the United States in 1975, and three years later was awarded a doctorate in criminal justice at Sam Houston State University in Huntsville, Texas.

 Returning to Thailand, he reached the position of Deputy Superintendent of the Policy and Planning Sub-division, General Staff Division, Metropolitan Police Bureau, before resigning his commission in 1987 as a Police Lieutenant Colonel and leaving the police.
 His former wife, Potjaman Damapong, is the sister of Police General Priewpan Damapong and now uses her mother's maiden name.

-He is a former university lecturer at Royal Police Cadet Academy in 1975–1976.
+He was a former university lecturer at the Royal Police Cadet Academy in 1975–1976.

 Thaksin's police lieutenant colonel rank was revoked in September 2015.

 Business career

 Early ventures

 Thaksin and his wife began several businesses while he was still in the police, including a silk shop, a cinema, and an apartment building.
-All were failures and left him over 50 million baht in debt, which is equal to £108318.11.
+All were failures which left him over 50 million baht in debt, (£1 million).
 In 1982, he established ICSI.
 Using his police contacts, he leased computers to government agencies with modest success.
 However, later ventures in security systems (SOS) and public bus radio services (Bus Sound) all failed.
 In April 1986, he founded Advanced Info Service (AIS), which started as a computer rental business.

 In 1987 Thaksin resigned from the police.
 He then marketed a romance drama called Baan Sai Thong, which became a popular success in theatres.
 In 1988, he joined Pacific Telesis to operate and market the PacLink pager service, a modest success, though Thaksin later sold his shares to establish his own paging company.

 In 1989, he launched IBC, a cable television company.
 At that time, Thaksin had a good relationship with Chalerm Yoobumrung, the minister of the Prime Minister's Office, who was in charge of Thai press and media.
 It is a question whether Chalerm granted the right to Thaksin to establish IBC to benefit his close friend, seeing that the project had been denied by the previous administration.
 However, it turned out to be a money loser and he eventually merged the company with the CP Group's UTV.

 In 1989, Thaksin established a data networking service, Shinawatra DataCom, today known as Advanced Data Network and owned by AIS and TOT.
 Many of Thaksin's businesses were later consolidated as Shin Corporation.